bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 2. Spark core 2.2.0
 3. Spark sql 2.2.0
 4. A custom Scala opt for command line argument parsing which I'm fond of.
 It's easy to use.
-5. scala test and junit for easy unit testing.
+5. Scala test and Junit for easy unit testing.

 We're not totally done this step.
 We also want to define `settings.gradle` for any custom property overrides or variables to use in the build.
 In our case we can set `rootProject.name = 'song_plays'` in order to override gradle's default behavior of creating a jar with the basedir name.
 In this case it will